Home Coffee Journal logo Home Coffee Journal

 Concentrate shelf life 4 weeks, room temp

-Tonight: mix the two concentrates, label them, and brew tomorrow’s cup with 5 mL of each in 1 L of distilled water.
-Taste it next to your normal brew.
-That single A/B test will tell you more about your coffee than another month of grind adjustments.
+Mix the two concentrates tonight.
+Label them.
+Tomorrow morning, brew one cup with 5 mL of each in 1 L of distilled water and another with whatever you used yesterday.
+Taste them side by side.
+That single A/B test will teach you more about your coffee than another month of fiddling with the grinder.